GoDaddy pricing: everything you need to know

 Regional rules also apply: Brazilian customers get a 7-day refund window, while EU and UK consumers have 14 days, though partial charges may apply for used services.

 Some products, including premium domains and cloud servers, are non-refundable.
-Always review Godaddy’s refund terms before purchase to avoid unexpected costs.
+Remember, policies are subject to change, so always review GoDaddy’s refund terms before purchase to avoid unexpected costs.

 GoDaddy payment methods